taverianov/cloudlinux-documentation/docs/user-docs/user-docs-solo-cloudlinux/README.md

 ## End-user X-Ray plugin

-The end-user X-Ray plugin is enabled by default on CloudLinux OS Solo.
+The end-user X-Ray plugin can be installed and enabled by the server administrator via CloudLinux Manager.

 ![](./images/solo_XRayEndUserPluginUIIcon.png)